-So, and it’s worth repeating it, technically the ISO doesn’t affect the amount of light captured, because the number of captured photons is defined by the aperture and the shutter speed.
-When you use a higher ISO, the camera amplifies the sensor signal so it can produce a brighter image.
+So, and it's worth repeating it, the ISO doesn't affect the amount of light captured, because the number of captured photons is defined by the aperture and the shutter speed.

-However, although ISO technically does not affect the exposure, I like to consider ISO as one of the exposure triangle variables that you should take it into account when exposing your photographs.
+However, although ISO doesn't affect the exposure, it's generally accepted that ISO is one of the exposure triangle variables that you should take into account when taking your photographs.

-Depending on the sensor sensitivity you set, you can play with different aperture and shutter speed settings.
+Depending on the ISO you set, you can play with different aperture and shutter speed settings.

 The ISO standard scale

 As with aperture and shutter speed, between two consecutive values of the ISO standard scale there is one stop, doubling or halving the light captured.

 Thus, the standard scale of full stops corresponds to the following series:

 100, 200, 400, 800, 1600, 3200, 6400, 12800, 25600...